*I Have a System*

 I bet you’ve heard from someone you admire that their secret to achieving something exciting is in the system they’ve created.

 If they’ve shared the system with you, you probably noticed that it didn’t necessarily involve technology or complex diagrams.

 In fact, the “system” was really just a sequence of actions.
 What made that sequence a system was that it was easily repeatable and produced the same outcome time and again.

 That’s the essence of systems—an optimal, consistent way of doing something YOUR OWN way.

 But if our systems are something purely ours, why do we struggle when it comes to creating them?

 Having worked with dozens of creative entrepreneurs yearning for more structure in their businesses, I’ve noticed that everyone has their distinct way of doing things.
 So, there is no shortage when it comes to individuality.

 The problem is in finding optimal routes of doing things.

 I know that creating systems doesn’t come easily to everyone.
 You have to have a certain outlook on things—always keeping in mind the big picture of your business as well as a close-up of specific projects.

-It’s not an easy skill to acquire, and don’t assume that just because you are a business owner, you’ve got to know this stuff.
+It’s not an easy skill to acquire.
+You shouldn’t assume that just because you are a business owner, you’ve got to know this stuff.
 You don’t.